shawnbrown/datatest/docs/tutorial/introduction.rst

-Datatest provides several different acceptances so users can precisely specify the criteria by which differences should be accepted.
-In the following example, numeric differences are accepted by their magnitude:
+Datatest provides several different acceptances so users can precisely define the criteria by which differences should be accepted.
+In the following example, quantitative differences are accepted by their degree of error:

 .. tabs::

     .. group-tab:: Pytest

         Calling :meth:`accepted.tolerance(5) <accepted.tolerance>`
-        returns a context manager that accepts Deviations up to plus-or-minus five without triggering a test failure:
+        returns a context manager that accepts differences within a tolerance of plus-or-minus five without triggering a test
+        failure:

         .. code-block:: python
             :emphasize-lines: 15